-- (1) The appointing authority has the right to require an employee to work overtime, and to ensure that the employee does not work unauthorized overtime. - (2) The appointing authority is responsible for scheduling and authorizing overtime. - (3) The appointing authority must establish policies and procedures for scheduling and authorizing overtime. - (4) The appointing authority is responsible for pay for all overtime worked, even if overtime worked was not authorized, and the benefits of the overtime work are accepted by the appointing authority.
+- (1) An agency may require an employee to work overtime and shall ensure that an employee does not work unauthorized overtime. - (2) An agency shall establish written policies to schedule and authorize overtime. - (3) An agency is responsible for pay for all overtime worked, even if unauthorized, if the agency accepts the benefits of the overtime work.